 The path to Tranquility (spring)

-26. Let the inner child to grow
+26. Let our inner child to grow

 25. Emotions are like kaleidoscope patterns